 I’ve thought long and hard about this blog post, whether I should or shouldn’t write it.
 It’s one of those posts that you should only write when you’re past the point of caring, and that’s pretty much where I am with my writing career right now.

 You may note a lot has gone missing from my blog again.
 All previous posts except for The Story because…well, it’s the truth.
 It happened.
 To delete it would feel like I was backing down, and I stand by my accusations.
-Plenty of people have asked who “Erika” is, and I’ve told them behind the scenes.
+Plenty of people have contacted me regard “Erika’s” identity, and their guesses have been correct.

 My non-self-published buy links above, they’re all gone, too.
 I can’t do anything about completely deleting my books with a publishing house until they’re out of contract, and that’s a decision I don’t have to make yet.
 They still exist, I’ve just removed them from my ‘books by’ list.
 Why not delete my self-published books from existence, as I have control of them?
 Hmm.
 A huge step, and I’m still swithering, to use a Scottishism.